grimmelm/ctech404/ctech401/module_4/e7_program_nested_ifs/exercise_specs.md

 Ability to write nested ifs and elifs

 ## Exercise Context
-It's time to try your hand at writing a nested if statement.
+It's time to try your hand at writing a nested if/else statement.

 ## Exercise Instructions

-In the code editor, write a program that determines whether an integer is a multiple of 10.
+In the code editor, write a program that assigns a letter grade to a student's numerical score.

-Ask the user to input any interger value on the command line.
+Ask the user to input their score (an integer value between 0 and 100) on the command line.

-Using an if/else statement, determine whether the integer is a multiple of 10, and output the results to the user.
+Use the following rules to determine the equivalent letter grade and output the letter grade to the user:

-Sample output:

-"4 is not a multiple of 10"
-"100 is a multiple of 10"
+A = 90-100
+B = 80-89
+C = 70-79
+D = 60-69
+F =< 60

+<em>Sample output:</em>
+"You received an A!"

+If the student scored 100%, output the additional message "Perfect Score!"

 ## Any Unique Requirements or Notes?

 ---
 # Technical Requirements
-<em><strong>If these aren't distinct from what is specified in the course and module-level specs, you can leave these blank.</strong></em>

 ## Environment/s Used
-<em>Here is where you indicate environments that the student will work in.
-Such as: code editor with browser preview, command line with virtual desktop for previewing plots, or unique environments such as RStudio, Jupyter Notebooks, etc...</em>
+Code editor and terminal

 ## Language/s Used
 <em>Indicate any languages used that are unique to this exercise (this is quite rare).</em>